Hi, I am Massimo Curatella.

 Discover My Passions

-books collective intelligence communication complexity creativity critical thinking design design thinking education educational games facilitation facilitation methods future thinking game design how instructional design interaction design networked thinking networks newsletter note-taking notes online publishing personal development personal knowledge management planning podcasts poetry problem-solving professional development research reviews Ship 30 for 30 speculative design strategic design sustainability systemic design systems thinking thinking user interface design UX Design what why writing zettelkasten
+books collective intelligence communication complexity creativity critical thinking design design thinking education educational games facilitation facilitation methods free-flowing future thinking game design how instructional design learning networked thinking networks newsletter note-taking notes online publishing personal development personal knowledge management planning podcasts poetry problem-solving professional development research reviews Ship 30 for 30 speculative design strategic design sustainability systemic design systems thinking thinking UX Design what why writing zettelkasten

 I am a Senior Experience Designer, a Facilitator, a Trainer, and an Educator.